Contacting a Realtor for the first time is a big step when selling or buying a home.

 Some allow agents to pay for recommendations, while others rely solely on basic experience.

-At SoldNest, our no-cost service uses strict agent vetting requirements to help home sellers find a Realtor through a curated platform.
+At SoldNest, our no-cost service uses strict agent vetting requirements to connect sellers with a top-ranking Realtor.

 Contacting an agent through a matching platform can ease the anxiety of figuring out how to reach out.